-The BSc/MSci Information Management for Business programme is structured to provide a fully comprehensive coverage of IT, business, operations and project management, and leadership and enterprise.
+The BSc/MSci Information Management for Business programme is structured to provide a fully comprehensive coverage of IT, business, programming, operations and project management, and leadership and enterprise.
 The BSc programme lasts three years, while those signing up for the MSci programme will study for four years.
-The table shows what modules are covered in each term.
+The table shows what modules are currently covered in each term.

 |Term 1||Term 2|

 We do not offer a part-time study programme on the BSc/MSci Information Management for Business course.

 There are two annual Information Management for Business (IMB) student conferences each year; one at Manchester University and the other at the headquarters of Computer Associates (CA) in Slough.
 IMB students attend these conferences, which include competitions, presentations by employers, and careers and networking opportunities, including the chance to meet company staff and fellow students from other universities.

 Additionally, there is an increasing number of opportunities for students to take part in business, enterprise and case study conferences and competitions in other parts of the world.
 In the past year, IMB students have been to Shanghai, Hong Kong and Singapore, and other opportunities are in the pipeline in Canada, Germany and the United States.